The cost of a tourist visa to Nepal is going up … on July 17th 2019

 Here’s a list of all Nepal visa fees (including marital, residential, study and business visas.)

 When are the new tourist fees going to be implemented?

-With the Nepal 2020 year of tourism not so far away it’s likely the new fees will start during the next peak season in 2019.
-It’s more about getting numbers into Nepal than improving quality despite issues about overtourism in Nepal and around the world.
+With the Nepal 2020 year of tourism not so far away it’s likely the new fees will not influence travelers this year as they would have already made plans.
+At the moment for Nepal it’s more about getting numbers into Nepal to meet the 2020 objectives than improving quality despite issues about overtourism in Nepal and around the world.

 Why is Nepal increasing tourist visa fees when it’s trying to get more tourists?

 Good question.
 There are two answers.
 I’m not sure which is the correct one.
 Perhaps it’s a mixture of both.